 Setting Technical Standards and Best Practices

 You set the foundation for quality and consistency by establishing technical standards and frameworks.
 Whether it’s deciding on coding guidelines, enforcing architectural principles, or selecting development tools, you’re the one who ensures the team works cohesively.
-Creating a unified approach helps your team avoid confusion and maintain software quality – no matter the project size.
+Creating a unified approach helps your team avoid confusion and maintain software quality, regardless of project size.

 Project Direction and Technical Roadmap